Tampa Bay Rays at Miami Marlins game preview

 BOTTOM LINE

-The Marlins are 6-15 on their home turf.
-Miami has a team on-base percentage of .282, last in the majors.
-Neil Walker leads the club with a mark of .379.
+The Marlins are 6-16 on their home turf.
+Miami has slugged .307, last in the league.
+Neil Walker leads the club with a .438 slugging percentage, including nine extra-base hits.

-The Rays are 12-5 on the road.
-Tampa Bay ranks sixth in the MLB in hitting with a .256 batting average, Brandon Lowe leads the club with an average of .297.
-This is the first game between these teams in 2019.
+The Rays are 13-5 on the road.
+The Tampa Bay offense has compiled a .256 batting average as a team this season, good for seventh in the MLB.
+Avisail Garcia leads the team with an average of .298.
+The Rays won the last meeting 4-0.
+Charlie Morton notched his fourth victory and Garcia went 3-for-4 with a home run and three RBIs for Tampa Bay.
+Caleb Smith took his first loss for Miami.

 TOP PERFORMERS

-Starlin Castro leads the Marlins with 34 hits and is batting .225.
-Rosell Herrera is 7-for-20 with a double and six RBIs over the last 10 games for Miami.
+Curtis Granderson leads the Marlins with 10 extra base hits and is batting .176.
+Jon Berti is 7-for-28 with two doubles, a home run and an RBI over the last 10 games for Miami.

 Tampa Bay Rays on FOX Sports Sun

-Yandy Diaz leads the Rays with nine home runs home runs and is slugging .550.
-Lowe is 12-for-38 with three doubles, two home runs and five RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 22 RBIs and is batting .295.
+Yandy Diaz is 9-for-38 with three doubles, two home runs and four RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES